-- In the Contents pane, click StatisticsByNeighborhood twice to edit it.
-Rename the layer Job Growth.
+- In the Contents pane, click the StatisticsByNeighborhood layer two times to edit it and rename the layer Job Growth.

 Symbolize housing data

 Next, you'll add data showing projected housing growth.
 Because the data is contained in the same layer, the point symbols are in exactly the same place.
-To fix the visual problem this presents, you'll use an offset, moving the housing data to the side of the jobs data.
+To fix this visual problem, you'll use an offset, moving the housing data to the side of the jobs data.
 Because you need to set this additional property, you'll add the data and symbolize it using a slightly different method.

-- In the Catalog pane, browse to the SanFrancisco2050 geodatabase and add StatisticsByNeighborhood to the map a second time.
+- In the Catalog pane, browse to the SanFrancisco2050 geodatabase and add StatisticsByNeighborhood to the map.

-- In the Contents pane, drag the StatisticsByNeighborhood layer you just added from 2D Layers to 3D Layers and rename it Housing Growth.
+- In the Contents pane, drag the StatisticsByNeighborhood layer from 2D Layers to 3D Layers (under the Job Growth layer) and rename it Housing Growth.

 - Right-click the Housing Growth layer and choose Properties.
-On the Display tab, check the Display 3D symbols in real-world units box, then click OK.
+On the Display tab, check Display 3D symbols in real-world units and click OK.

-- In the Symbology pane, click the Gallery tab and search for cube symbols.
+- In the Symbology pane, click the Gallery tab and search for cube.

 - Click the Properties tab and click the Layers button.

-- If necessary, expand Appearance and change Height to 200 m.
+- If necessary, expand Appearance and change Height (Z) to 200 m.

 The Width and Depth fields change to match.